 Many of the Company's competitors are significantly larger, have substantially greater financial, technical and marketing resources and larger networks than the Company and a broader portfolio of services, control transmission lines and have stronger name recognition and loyalty, as well as long-standing relationships with the Company's target customers.
 In addition, many of the Company's competitors enjoy economies of scale that can result in a lower cost structure for transmission and related costs, which could cause significant pricing pressures within the industry.
 Several long distance carriers in the United States have introduced pricing strategies that provide for fixed, low rates for calls within the United States.
 Such a strategy, if widely adopted, could have an adverse effect on the Company's results of operations and financial condition if increases in telecommunications usage do not result or are insufficient to offset the effects of such price decreases.
-The Company's competitors include, among others: AT&T Corp. ("AT&T"), MCI, Sprint Corporation ("Sprint"), WorldCom Network Services, Inc. ("WorldCom"), Frontier Communications Services, Inc. ("Frontier"), and LCI International, Inc. ("LCI") in the United States; Telstra, Optus Communications Pty.
-Limited ("Optus"), and AAPT, World Exchange and GlobalOne in Australia: British Telecommunications plc ("British Telecom"), Mercury Communications ("Mercury"), AT&T, WorldCom, GlobalOne, and ACC Corporation ("ACC") in the United Kingdom; and Stentor, fONOROLA Inc. and Call-Net Enterprises Inc. and ACC in Canada.
+The Company's competitors include, among others: AT&T, MCI, Sprint, WorldCom Network Services, Inc. ("WorldCom"), Frontier Communications Services, Inc. ("Frontier"), and LCI International, Inc. ("LCI") in the United States; Telstra, Optus Communications Pty.
+Limited ("Optus"), AAPT, World Exchange and GlobalOne in Australia; British Telecommunications plc ("British Telecom"), Mercury Communications ("Mercury"), AT&T, WorldCom, GlobalOne, and ACC Corporation ("ACC") in the United Kingdom; and Stentor, AT&T Canada Long Distance Services Co. ("AT&T LDS"), fONOROLA Inc. ("fONOROLA"), Sprint Canada and ACC in Canada.

 The Company also competes with numerous other long distance providers, some of which focus their efforts on the same customers targeted by the Company.
 In addition to these competitors, recent and pending deregulation in various countries may encourage new entrants.
-For example, the number of competitors is likely to increase as a result of the new competitive opportunities created by the World Trade Organization ("WTO") Agreement.
-Under the terms of the WTO Agreement, the United States and the other 68 countries participating in the Agreement have committed to open their telecommunications markets to competition starting on January 1, 1998.
-Further, as a result of the recently enacted Telecommunications Act of 1996 (the "1996 Telecommunications Act") in the United States, once certain conditions are met, Regional Bell Operating Companies ("RBOCs") will be allowed to enter the domestic long distance market, AT&T, MCI and other long distance carriers will be allowed to enter the local telephone services market, and any entity (including cable television companies and utilities) will be allowed to enter both the local service and long distance telecommunications markets.
+For example, the number of competitors is likely to increase as a result of the new competitive opportunities created by the World Trade Organization ("WTO").
+Under the terms of an agreement under the WTO (the "WTO Agreement"), the United States and 68 other participating countries have committed to open their telecommunications markets to competition starting on January 1, 1998.
+Further, as a result of the recently enacted Telecommunications Act of 1996 (the "1996 Telecommunications Act") in the United States, once certain conditions are met, the Regional Bell Operating Companies ("RBOCs") will be allowed to enter the domestic long distance market, AT&T, MCI and other long distance carriers will be allowed to enter the local telephone services market, and any entity (including cable television companies and utilities) will be allowed to enter both the local service and long distance telecommunications markets.
 Increased competition in the United States as a result of the foregoing, and other competitive developments, including entry by Internet service providers into the long distance market, could have an adverse effect on the Company's business, results of operations and financial condition.
-In addition, with the ongoing deregulation of the Australian telecommunications market and the expected granting of additional carrier licenses beginning in July 1997, the Company could experience additional competition in the Australian market from newly licensed telecommunications carriers.
+In addition, with the ongoing deregulation of the Australian telecommunications market and the granting of additional carrier licenses which began in July 1997, the Company could experience additional competition in the Australian market from newly licensed telecommunications carriers.
 This increased competition could adversely impact the Company's ability to expand its customer base and achieve increased revenue growth, and consequently, could have an adverse effect on the Company's business, results of operations and financial condition.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business--Competition" and "Business--Government Regulation."